Buccal Mucosal Graft Urethroplasty restored the patient’s ability to pass the urine

 Retrograde urethrogram (RGU) is a special X-ray procedure performed to examine and find any abnormalities in the urethra (the passageway between the urinary bladder and external part of the body that allows the urine to be excreted from the body) such as if the patient urethra is damaged or obstructed by scar tissue blocking the urine flow and is helpful to diagnose urethral stricture, damage, rupture to the urethra and opening (fistula) or diverticula.

 When imaging the urethra, it is important to understand and recognize common normal variants and mimics of urethral pathology.
 In the setting of stricture, a commonly encountered mimic is the intravasation of contrast due to a forceful injection during retrograde urethrography.
-The pressure generated by forceful injection of contrast into a distended urethra causes contrast to be forced into the draining venous structures and is characterized by the sudden appearance of draining venous structures during retrograde urethrography.
+The pressure generated by forceful injection of contrast into a distended urethra causes contrast to be forced into the draining venous structures, and is characterized by the sudden appearance of draining venous structures during retrograde urethrography.

 Additional normal structures that may be visualized during retrograde urethrography include the glands of Littre and Cowper glands/ducts.
 The glands of Littre (periurethral glands) secrete mucus and are more numerous in the penile urethra.
 The glands of Littre can be seen as a normal variant on retrograde urethrography, but urethral infection by some organisms can lead to the visualization of an increased number and size of the glands of Littre and should prompt the radiologist to suggest potential urethral infection as an aetiology for patient symptoms.

-RGU is beneficial in diagnosing conditions affecting the urethra and guiding treatment decisions for various urinary tract issues.
-It is also used as part of pre-surgical checks to understand the condition of the urethra before procedures, including urethral surgery, or after surgery to assess the outcome.
+RGU is beneficial in diagnosing conditions affecting the urethra and guiding treatment decisions for various urinary tract issues, often performed under the guidance of a

 Share on